OpFlow-dev/OpFlow/doc/00_Overview/overview.rst

 and uses OpenMP for parallelization.
 We plan to support the CPU clusters backend by MPI in the near future.

-The source code is available under liberal MIT license at https://github.com/OpFlow-dev/OpFlow.
+The source code is available under the MPL v2.0 license at https://github.com/OpFlow-dev/OpFlow.